 When Dr. Marcus Sommers realizes that he and his troubled, estranged brother David may be prone a fatal brain disease that runs in their family, he decides to make peace with his sibling, and invites him on a trip to the Rockies.
 There, the brothers bond over their shared enthusiasm for cycling and decide to enter a grueling bike race through the mountains.
 However, Marcus' health soon begins to fail, and David must compete without his brother at his side.

 In Northern England in the early 1960s, Frank Machin is mean, tough and ambitious enough to become an immediate star in the rugby league team run by local employer Weaver.

-A love story built on a misunderstanding.
-A transit worker pulls commuter Peter off the tracks after he's mugged.
-But while he's in a coma, his family mistakenly thinks she's Peter's fiancée, and she doesn't correct them.
+A transit worker pulls commuter Peter off railway tracks after he's mugged, but—while he's in a coma—his family mistakenly thinks she's Peter's fiancée, and she doesn't correct them.
 Things get more complicated when she falls for his brother, who's not quite sure that she's who she claims to be.

 For the first time go inside McLaren, the most prestigious team in Formula 1 racing.
 Gain unprecedented access to the drivers, engineers, and leaders of McLaren to see what it takes to compete at the highest level.